joshkillinger/graphics/README.md

-# graphics
+#Graphics
-Repository for homework for Advanced Graphics
+Repository for homework for Advanced Graphics CSCI 5239 University of Colorado Boulder, S16

 ####Homework 1
 Basic shader (NDC to RGB), and Qt Introduction